-The so-called “Bump-Up” Exclusion found in many D&O insurance policies typically excludes coverage for claims alleging that the insured company, as the acquiror, underpaid or sought to underpay for the acquisition of a target company.
-However, in a recent decision following a bench trial, in which the court interpreted an unusually worded exclusion that arguably applied to preclude coverage whether or not the insured company was the acquiror or the acquisition target, the court held that the exclusion unambiguously precluded coverage for the settlement of a claim that the directors of Onyx Pharmaceuticals, the insured company, had breached their duties by accepting an inadequate amount for the sale of their company.
-The judge’s opinion is a cautionary tale for anyone involved in the placement of D&O insurance and also has important implications about the wording of the bump-up exclusion.
-A copy of the court’s December 30, 2022, post-trial Final Statement of Decision can be found here.
+The so-called “Bump-Up” Exclusion found in many D&O insurance policies excludes coverage for claims alleging that the insured company, as the acquiror, underpaid or sought to underpay for the acquisition of a target company.
+However, in a recent decision following a bench trial, in which the court interpreted an exclusion that arguably applied to preclude coverage whether or not the insured company was the acquiror or the acquisition target, the court held that the exclusion unambiguously precluded coverage for the settlement of a claim that the directors of Onyx Pharmaceuticals, the insured company, had breached their duties by accepting an inadequate amount for the sale of their company.
+EDITOR’S NOTE: This post was revised on February 12, 2023.

 Onyx Pharmaceuticals develops and markets cancer drugs.
 In August 2013, Onyx received an unsolicited tender offer from Amgen for Amgen to purchase Onyx for $125 per share.
 Amgen subsequently acquired Onyx at the tender offer price.
 Shareholders of Onyx sued the company and its directors and officers alleging that the directors failed in their duty “to seek the highest price for Onyx shareholders in its sales process.”
 The underlying shareholder claim ultimately settled for $30 million.